13 Things To Do In The Yarra Valley, Victoria

-11. Enjoy a hike & swim at Big Peninsula Tunnel
+11. Big Peninsula Tunnel

 One of the best things to do in Yarra Valley to cool off in the Summer months is to enjoy a refreshing swim at Big Peninsula Tunnel.
 Dating back to the 1850s, the tunnel was hand-dug to divert water flow and expose miles of riverbed which was sprinkled with gold for mining.

 The tunnel is around 2 metres high and 25 metres long and provides the perfect place to explore, picnic or swim during Summer.
 The entrance of the tunnel is home to a delightful little pool and one of the most relaxing Yarra Valley attractions as the calming water creates a natural spa.

 Following your refreshing swim, there are stepping stones across the river or for the adventurous, you also start the McMahon Creek Goldfield walk which is a 13km loop lasting approximately 4 hours.

 For an educational afternoon, Edendale Community Farm offers one of the most unforgettable things to do in Yarra Valley.
 Situated in Etham, the farm offers a hands-on insight into sustainable living.

 Visitor experiences include feeding chickens or turkeys, meet the goats and Taffy the jersey cow or pat one of the resident guinea pigs.
 Edendale also hosts a child-friendly spiral garden and sustainably grown orchards and vegetable gardens to inspire the young and old to plant your own.

 Alongside the friendly animals and inspiring nature, you will spot artworks scattered throughout which also follow a sustainable theme such as the Copper Butterfly Mural and Bee Stepping Stones.